kdkalvik/Lagrange/_posts/2024-12-15-BayesNewton.md

 <a id="Bayes-Newton"></a>
 ## Bayes-Newton Method

-Bayesian inference methods such as variational inference, power expectation propagation, and posterior linearisation can be view as Bayesian generalisations of Newton's method.
+Bayesian inference methods such as variational inference, power expectation propagation, and posterior linearization can be view as Bayesian generalizations of Newton's method.

+### Variational Inference

 Variational inference with $q(\mathbf{f})$ parameterized by $\lambda$: